John L. Sullivan: The Kilrain fight

-The Kilrain fight is considered to be a turning point in boxing history because it was the last world title bout fought under the London Prize Ring Rules, and therefore was the last ever bare-knuckle heavyweight title bout.
+The Kilrain fight is considered to be a turning point in boxing history because it was the last world title bout fought under the London Prize Ring Rules, and therefore was the last-ever bare-knuckle heavyweight title bout.
 It was also one of the first sporting events in the United States to receive national press coverage.

-For the first time, newspapers carried extensive pre-fight coverage which included reporting on the fighters' training and speculating on where the bout would take place.
+Newspapers carried extensive pre-fight coverage which included reporting on the fighters' training and speculating on where the bout would take place.
 The traditional center of bare-knuckle fighting was New Orleans, but the governor of Louisiana had forbidden the fight in that state.
-Sullivan had trained for months in Belfast, New York under trainer William Muldoon, whose biggest problem had been keeping Sullivan from liquor.
+Sullivan had trained for months in Belfast, New York, under trainer William Muldoon, whose biggest problem had been keeping Sullivan from liquor.
 A report on Sullivan's training regimen in Belfast was written by famed reporter Nellie Bly and published in the New York World.

 Rochester reporter Arch Merrill commented that occasionally Sullivan would "escape" from his guard.
 In Belfast village, the cry was heard, "John L. is loose again!
 Send for Muldoon!"
 Muldoon would snatch the champ away from the bar and take him back to their training camp.

+On July 4, 1889, one Kentucky newspaper stated: "The Sullivan-Kilrain prize fight which is to take place in Louisiana on next Monday is now the most talked-about event in sporting circles."
+The stakes were $20,000 and a diamond world championship belt.

-On July 8, 1889, an estimated 3000 spectators boarded special trains for the secret location, which turned out to be Richburg, a town just south of Hattiesburg, Mississippi.
-The fight began at 10:30, and at first it looked like Sullivan was going to lose, especially after he vomited during the 44th round.
+On July 8, 1889, an estimated 3,000 spectators boarded special trains for the secret location, which turned out to be Richburg, a town just south of Hattiesburg, Mississippi.
+The fight began at 10:30, and at first it looked like Sullivan was going to lose.
+"The first fall and first blood were awarded to Kilrain, but the first knock-down was accomplished by Sullivan," reported one newspaper.
+"Kilrain failed to knock Sullivan down at all."
+Sullivan vomited during the 44th round.
 However, the champion got his second wind and was able to turn things around for himself.
 After a grueling beatdown, Kilrain's manager finally threw in the towel after the 75th round.

+The Governor of Mississippi offered a $1,000 reward for each fighter.

-Today, a historical marker is located at the site of the fight, just off Interstate 59, and the fight is immortalised by the Sullivan-Kilrain Road which runs through the site of the event, at the corner of Richburg Road.
+Today, a historical marker is located at the site of the fight, just off Interstate 59, and the fight is immortalized by the Sullivan-Kilrain Road which runs through the site of the event, at the corner of Richburg Road.